massung/data-jockey/README.md

 ### Non-branching

-There are no `IF` statements or loops in Flummox.
+There are no `IF` statements or loops in Jockey.
 However, all statements are vectorized.
 This means that if you supply a column of values in to a statement it will execute the statement once per value in the column.
 For example:

 ### Immutable

 No table data can be overwritten or changed.
 Every operation generates a new, immutable table as a result.

-## Basics of Flummox
+## Basics of Jockey

-At its core a Flummox simply loads tabular data, extracts bits, performs various options or transforms on it, and then either return or write the results to another location.
+At its core a Jockey simply loads tabular data, extracts bits, performs various options or transforms on it, and then either return or write the results to another location.

 ### An Example